This article will explain what Replay Mod settings you can find in the mods menu and recorded replay list.

-- Press your right shift control, and in the mod slideout search for "Replay".
+- Press your right-shift control, and in the mod slideout search for "Replay".
 Click on the toggle button, then click on "Replay" to open the Replay Mod settings.

 - The menu gives you various customizable settings like:

 - Auto Record as you join a server/world/realm.

 - Show the recording icon (it will only show up on your screen).

 - Remember players that you hide (more on this later).

 - Don’t show dialogue of video rendering (please confirm this is right).